 - Covered Up: The Red Hot Chili Peppers did an adaptation of "Yertle the Turtle".

-- Crazy Awesome: The circus and zoo featured in If I Ran The Circus and If I Ran The Zoo.
+- Crazy is Cool: The circus and zoo featured in If I Ran The Circus and If I Ran The Zoo.

 - Also the thing that was "seen" on Mulberry Street.